-(1) Any applicant who has been offered a conditional offer of employment as a peace officer or reserve officer after July 1, 2021, including any person whose certification has lapsed as a result of a break of more than 24 consecutive months in the officer's service for a reason other than being recalled to military service, must submit to a background openane i enee peparanent e investigation to determine the applicant's suitability for employment.
-The Spokane Police Department may only make a conditional offer of employment pending completion of the background check and shall verify in writing to the Criminal Justice Training Commission that they have complied with all background check requirements prior to making any non-conditional offer of employment.
+(1) Any applicant who has been offered a conditional offer of employment as a peace officer or reserve officer after July 1, 2021, including any person whose certification has lapsed as a result of a break of more than 24 consecutive months in the officer's service for a reason other than being recalled to military service, must submit to a background investigation to determine the applicant's suitability for employment.
+The Spokane Police Department may only make a conditional offer of employment pending completion of the background check and shall verify in writing to the Criminal Justice Training Commission that they have complied with all background check requirements prior to making any nonconditional offer of employment.